 The Division of Health & Human Performance (HHP) offers various degree options, designed to prepare students for graduate school and various careers in health, exercise, and sport.
 The Health (Clinical) Track prepares students pursuing advanced degrees and clinical careers in Exercise Physiology, Physical/Occupational Therapy, Physician Assistant, Pre-Med, and Allied-Health.
 The Performance (Non-Clinical) Track prepares students pursuing careers in sport and exercise, primarily personal training, strength & conditioning, and athletic coaching.
 The HPER K-12 program prepares students to obtain the Oklahoma State teacher certification, allowing students to teach health and physical education at the K-12 levels.
 The Sports and Recreation program prepares students for careers in sports management, outdoor & adventure recreation, camp administration, and sports ministry.
 We also offer specialty programs in Cancer Rehabilitation and Cancer Research that provide advanced practical experiences in exercise programming and research.
 Our mission is to educate, train, and develop future health, exercise, and business professionals and leaders that exemplify Christian principles, approaches, and practices.

-Tom V. Darling Associate Professor of Health and Human Performance
+Norris M. Russell Professor of Health and Human Performance

-B.S., Phillips University, 1997 M.S., University of Louisiana at Monroe, 1999 Ph.D., Oklahoma State University, 2008 Joined the OBU faculty in 2015.
+B.A., Rice University, 1972 M.S., Texas A and M Commerce, 1976 Ed.D., Texas A and M Commerce, 1981 Joined the OBU faculty in 1981.